andyvesel/elastic/README.md

 - Port 80 and 443 open on the ingress node

-*Set the CI/CD variables*
+### Set the CI/CD variables

-If deploying via a pipeline (GitHub Actions, GitLab CI, Jenkins, etc.), set the following as repository/environment variables:
+If you deploy with pipeline (Gitlab, GHA, Jenkins), set the following variables:

 | Variable | Description | Example |
 |----------|-------------|---------|